osarrat/sigmah-website/GSOC_to_do.markdown

 And all these access points are available to anyone with access content" permission

 @Olivier : If we can deploy this code on the live website, then I can work with the real Mantis issue tracker data when working on the GitHub integration and on the button on the CKE editor.

+* The Database Settings have to be updated in the sigmah.module file inside sites/all/modules/sigmah/ folder , inside the funciton named connectToMantisDatabase() .

+6) ####Added a CKE editor plugin to have a custom SIgmah Button in the CKE editor toolbar to insert links to Issues on the Sigmah Issue Tracker
+	* I have included Auto Suggestion Feature, which would start suggesting issues as you type, similar to the feature we have in the Google Search , and we can also select multiple Issues at a time similar to the Multiple Friends Selection Feature we have on Facebook.
+	 * The Auto Suggestion Feature talks with the Issue Tracker Database with AJAX calls to the URI access point set up in drupal in Note Number 5.
+	 * User is provided with options to Configure the Link as it would be inserted in terms of, if the user wants to insert the Issue Summary along with the Issue Summary or not, and also if he wants the link to open in a new window or not.
+	* I have NOT USED the default Autocomplete.js file drupal comes with, because that needed us to change the JSON format defination as done in point number 5 , and also it did not give as much flexibility as we needed for this particular task !
+	* The location of the SIgmah Issue Tracker has been hard coded in a variable named linkURL  in the plugin.js file, which can be found in the sites/all/modules/ckeditor/ckeditor/plugins/IssueTracker folder.
+Assuming this will be a constant over time, that is why not creating any overhead form elements to take the input from the GUI interface.
+	* I have used the sigmah logo for the button image in the CKE Editor toolbar, and it can be changed by using any other 16x16 img and replacing the sites/all/modules/ckeditor/ckeditor/plugins/IssueTracker/images/IssueTracker.png file with it.
+	* The location of the button in the CKE Editor toolar can be determined bu using the config.toolbar\_DrupalFiltered , config.toolbar\_DrupalBasic , config.toolbar\_DrupalFull arrays, in the sites/all/modules/ckeditor/ckeditor.config.js  file.
+	* Expected Behaviour tested on local copy of the software !!
+Working Fine !!
+	* Note : This is my first CKE Editor Plugin, so It has to be tested properly before being deployed on the LIVE website, and also, it doesnot have any database updates, so the revisioning should be easier :).